Pumpkin Donuts

 My Secrets to Success With Cake Donuts

-I hate a dense and dry cake donut.
-You’ve had one, I’ve had one.
-I am very particular about my cake donuts which is why 99% of the time, I choose a yeast-raised donut if I’m going to a donut shop.
-But through this process, I thought “Surely, I can make a cake donut I LOVE” and so I did.
+We’ve all had a dense and dry cake donut I am very particular about my cake donuts which is why 99% of the time, I choose a yeast-raised donut if I’m going to a donut shop.
+But through this process, I thought “surely, I can make a cake donut I LOVE” and so I did.
 Enter my Pumpkin Donut Recipe.

 Cake donuts have a tendency to be quite dry, but, I figured out little ways here and there to make it work that all added up to an amazing finished product.
 Things like:

-As with anything homemade, this recipe includes a lot of pantry ingredients you already have (flour, baking powder, baking soda, brown sugar, pumpkin spice flavor, eggs, and butter to name a few).
+As with anything homemade, this recipe includes a lot of pantry ingredients you already have.
 Plus some not-so-common ingredients.
-Don’t worry though, I’ve listed helpful substitutions you should know about for this recipe down below:
+Don’t worry though, I’ve listed helpful substitutions for this recipe down below.

-• Half & Half – adds fat and therefore moisture to the dough!
-If you don’t have or know what half & half is, substitute 2 tablespoons milk and 2 tablespoons heavy cream to create your own half & half.
+- Half & Half – adds fat and therefore moisture to the dough!
+If you don’t have you can substitute 2 tablespoons milk and 2 tablespoons heavy cream to create your own half & half.
 In a pinch, you can use 2 tablespoons heavy cream and 2 tablespoons cold water OR 3 tablespoons milk.

 How to Make Pumpkin Donuts